bloovis/csup.mirror/README.md

 * arcage for the Crystal email shard
 * Samual Black and Joakim Reinert for the Crystal ncurses shard
 * The creators of the beautiful Crystal programming language

+# Crscope

+This repository also includes crscope, a source code browsing tool for Crystal.
+It is partial reimplementation of [cscope](https://cscope.sourceforge.net/), the venerable source code browing tool for C.
+For more information about crscope, go [here](www/crscope.md).